nrkrishna/bribes-dapp-final/README.md

 4. To deploy on rinkeby, please modify the truffle.js file and enter your HD wallet mnemonic.

 ### Server
 _You can of test locally by following the instructions below.
-Please note that I built my demo app using Ruby on Rails, which requires the following setup to be done.
+Please note that I built my demo app using Ruby on Rails, which requires additional setup to be done as detailed below.
 If this is onerous, you can test my app on the live server [here](https://gentle-scrubland-56547.herokuapp.com/) that works off a contract deployed to the Rinkeby test network._

-*Server setup instructions*
+**Server setup instructions**

 1. You'll need Ruby on Rails to execute the server on your machine.
 If you don't have Ruby on Rails installed, please follow the instructions on this [website](https://gorails.com/setup/osx/10.14-mojave).
 2. The server is in the "rails_server" folder in this repo.
 3. Open a terminal and navigate to that folder.